-The Pediatric Radiology fellowship is fully accredited by the ACGME, and is flexible in order to meet the needs and interests of each individual fellow.
-Two to three fellows are selected each year after interviews during the fall and winter of the preceding years.
+The pediatric radiology fellowship is fully accredited by the ACGME, and is flexible in order to meet the needs and interests of each individual fellow.
+Two to three fellows are selected each year after interviews during the fall and winter of the preceding year.
 The ACGME accredited fellowship is one year in duration, with an optional second year depending on the fellow’s individualized training goals.
 The second year may be within pediatric radiology or pediatric neuroradiology.

-Departmental conferences include the following: daily lectures and conferences, monthly journal club, quarterly Radiology QA meetings and biannual Program Evaluation Committee meetings.
-Interdepartmental conferences include the following: IMFH (Institute of Maternal Fetal Health), Neuropathology, Soft Tissue Tumor, Rheumatology, GI, Cardiothoracic, ENT, Surgery, Urology, Brain Cutting, Tumor Board, and Core curriculum for quality improvement and patient safety.
+Departmental conferences include: Daily lectures and conferences, Caffey Club, monthly journal club, Grand Rounds, quarterly Radiology QA meetings and biannual Program Evaluation Committee meetings.
+Interdepartmental conferences include: Surgical M&M, Hospital Tumor Board, IMFH (Institute of Maternal Fetal Health), Neuropathology, Soft Tissue Tumor, Rheumatology, Cardiothoracic, ENT, Urology and Brain Cutting, and Core Curriculum for quality improvement and patient safety.

-The fellows are given half an academic day a week starting in September.
-This time is used to complete his/her mandatory scholarly activity and prepare for conferences and lectures.
+The fellows will be given a half an academic day a week starting in September.
+This time will be used to complete his/her mandatory scholarly activity and prepare for conferences and lectures.

-Normal work hours are from 8am-5pm.
+Normal work hours are Monday through Friday, 8am-5pm.
 All fellows will take call every other Thursday and one 24-hour Saturday call each month.
-The fellows will also cover one 24 hour shift over the Thanksgiving holiday.
+Each fellow will take one 24-hour call over the 4-day Thanksgiving weekend.

-Fellows receive four paid weeks off which can be used for vacation, meetings or conferences.
+Fellows receive four paid weeks of paid leave which can be used for vacation, meetings, or conferences.
 Each fellow also receives a stipend for books and conferences.
 The fellow is fully sponsored for meetings in which they present original research.
-Limited housing is available for fellows wishing to live near the hospital.

 How to Apply